sthubb/MORISWITCH/README.md

 ### 2. Construction

 - Choose your desired enclosure for the build.
-If you have an 3D printer, you can directly print out STL files on the repository or edit these files for your desired design on Fusion 360.
+If you have a 3D printer, you can directly print out STL files on the repository or edit these files for your desired design on Fusion 360.
 If you don't want to use plastics on your build, you can always make your own desired enclosure using anything.
 - Wire all footswitches to share a common ground.
 This can be done by daisy-chaining the ground connections, as the microcontroller detects a button press when a pin is connected to GND.
 - Now you should wire the other pin on your SPST switches to the microcontroller.
 You have to be careful and choose what pins you are going to use for your footswitches.
-- For Arduino Leonardo, you have 13 digital pins and seperate SDL/SCA pin.
+- For Arduino Leonardo, you have 13 digital pins and separate SDA/SCL pins.
 However, you need TX/RX pins for MIDI communications, so try to avoid those pins.
 My recommendation is to use pins D5-D10.
-- For Arduino Pro Micro, on the other hand, you only have 12 digital pins and pin D2 and D3 is reserved for SDA/SCL which is crucial for I2C communication.
+- For Arduino Pro Micro, on the other hand, you only have 12 digital pins and pin D2 and D3 are reserved for SDA/SCL which is crucial for I2C communication.
 My recommendation is to use pins D5-D10.
 - You can configure these pins on the ino file.
 If you accidentally wire these pins incorrectly, you can edit this line and make it function properly.
 For your information, SW1 is the top left, and SW6 is the bottom right.

   ```C++